-Regarding family and succession law, the Commission is invited to submit the following proposals:....a Green Paper on the conflict of laws in matters concerning matrimonial property regimes, including the question of jurisdiction and mutual recognition in 2006.
+Regarding family and succession law, the Commission is invited to submit the following proposals:....a Green Paper on the conflict of laws in matters concerning matrimonial property regimes in 2006.

-1 January 2006: The Council with the assistance of the EU Counter-Terrorism Coordinator should, by 1 January 2006, together with the Commission and experts of the Member States, develop a long term strategy to address the factors which contribute to radicalisation and recruitment for terrorist activities.
+1 Jan.
+2006: The Council with the assistance of the EU Counter-Terrorism Coordinator should, by 1 January 2006, together with the Commission and experts of the Member States, develop a long term strategy to address the factors which contribute to radicalisation and recruitment for terrorist activities.

-1 January 2006: With effect from 1 January 2006, Europol must have replaced its "crime situation reports" by yearly "threat assessments" on serious forms of organised crime, based on information provided by the Member States and input from Eurojust and the Chiefs Police Task Force.
+1 Jan.
+2006: With effect from 1 January 2006, Europol must have replaced its "crime situation reports" by yearly "threat assessments" on serious forms of organised crime, based on information provided by the Member States and input from Eurojust and the Chiefs Police Task Force.
 The Council should use these analyses to establish yearly strategic priorities, which will serve as guidelines for further action.
 This should be the next step towards the goal of setting up and implementing a methodology for intelligence-led law enforcement at EU level.